 There are a couple of other issues to think about, though...

 The magnetic force of induction can interfere with some pacemaker operation.
-This isn't because induction is a mystical and dangerous force.
-It's just because the magnetism can interfere with the pacemaker's signals.
+This isn't because induction is dangerous.
+It's because the magnetism can interfere with the pacemaker's operation.

 Whether this is a concern depends on the type of pacemaker involved.
 If this is an issue for you, consult your doctor.
 He/she will be able to tell you whether or not your pacemaker will be safe around an induction cooktop.

 If you or someone in your household has a pacemaker, consult your doctor before purchasing an induction cooktop.

 Some people are concerned about the radiation that an induction burner gives off.
 It's true that an induction stove gives off some radiation; this is true for all electrical appliances, and it's unavoidable in the modern world.
 Induction hasn't been studied at great lengths because it's a fairly new technology.
 But from what we know about the electromagnetic spectrum and what we know from the tens of thousands of studies done on other radiation-emitting objects (from power lines to cell phones), we can say with assurance that induction cooktops are safe.

 Because the pan and not the burner is heated, induction cooking is extremely efficient.
 In fact, it is the most efficient way to cook, with less heat loss than both electric and gas (gas, by the way, is the least efficient).